 In essence, each scenario is a story describing how various trends and uncertain factors may interact to create a possible picture of the future.
 By further analyzing the relationships between these elements, you get more insight.

-Each detailed and realistic “story” helps to uncover aspects that could easily be overlooked if you didn’t use a methodology to think about the future.
+Each detailed and realistic “story” helps to uncover aspects that could easily be overlooked if you didn’t use a robust method to think about the future.

-Most of all, scenario planning is aimed at opening the mind to a new future and the opportunities and challenges that it may bring.
+Most of all, the objective of conducting scenario planning is to open the mind to a new future and the opportunities and challenges that it may bring.

 When Should You Do Scenario Planning?